Customer Journey Research for Installation

 HVAC

-Heating, ventilation, air conditioning.
-Long-life-cycle products with strong installer brand loyalty and high dependence on training and technical support.
-Journey research focuses on how brand preference forms during apprenticeship and gets reinforced or broken at the wholesaler counter.
+Long-life-cycle products with strong installer brand loyalty and high dependence on training and support.
+Brand preference forms during apprenticeship and is reinforced or broken at the counter.

 Subsector